-The escape strategy is 'Stay Put Unless'.
+The escape strategy is 'Stay Put Unless.'
 This means in the event of a fire in your flat you should evacuate.
 If there is a fire elsewhere in the building you should stay put unless you are affected by fire, smoke or you have been advised by the emergency services to leave.

-Section number Section Area Individual Risk Level Section 6 External Envelope The building is predominantly of brick construction with concrete tiles installed above and below UPVC windows.
-There are spandrel panels in the stairwells.
+Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with PVC fascia boards to the roof line.
+All windows are UPVC double glazed units.
+Each flat has a private balcony.
 Trivial

-Section 7 Means of Escape from Fire Each block has a single staircase that provides a sufficient means of escape.
-Flat 25 notional entrance door to be upgraded with intumescent strips, cold smoke seals and self-closing device.
-Flat 27 entrance door needs numbers installing.
-Tolerable Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats to a minimum of LD3 standard.
-Trivial Section 9 Emergency Lighting Each block has emergency lighting to communal landings & stairs.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Flat entrance doors are 30-minute notional or nominal fire doors Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
+Section 7 Means of Escape from Fire The building has a single open plan staircase which provides a sufficient means of escape.
+Flat 1 (1st floor) windows appeared to be screwed shut.
+Tolerable Section 8 Fire Detection and Alarm Systems Individual flats are fitted with hardwired smoke detection to a minimum LD3 standard.
+Trivial Section 9 Emergency Lighting The premises have a sufficient emergency / escape lighting system in accordance with BS 5266 Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+Tolerable Doors to the flats are FD30s composite doors.
+Doors to meter cupboards on all floors are timber 40mm non fire doors from the time of construction.
+Doors to cupboards on 1 st & 2 nd floors are timber 44mm doors from the time of construction.
+Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
 Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial

-Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-The EICR labelled as 19.02.25.
+Section 14 Sources of Ignition The fixed electrical tests were last completed 23/02/2021.
 Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
-Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention The final exit doors have door entry systems installed.
-These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
+Trivial Refuse wheelie bins are stored at a safe distance away from the rear of building.
+Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Trivial Section 17 Arson Prevention There is external lighting and a door entry system which prevents unauthorised access.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
-This is documented in the tenancy agreement.
+This documented in the tenancy agreement.
+Residents have access to external storage sheds.
 Trivial